Get ready to be inspired

 Greg Bantick, B.Ac., M.T.O.M., 1975 began Chinese medicine in Sydney.
 Instrumental in developing the first college in Brisbane.
 Arranged trips by leading Chinese and Japanese scholar practitioners in the early 1980’s.
 Further training in China, Japan, England and the U.S. In San Diego served in curriculum advisory roles, as a senior faculty member and clinical supervisor.
 More

-Yair Maimon is an internationally renowned figure in the field of Integrative and Chinese Medicine with over 30 years of clinical, academic, and research experience in the United States, Europe, and Israel.
+An internationally renowned figure in the field of Integrative and Chinese Medicine with over 30 years of clinical, academic, and research experience in the United States, Europe, and Israel.

 Stemming from a lifelong love of sport, fitness and helping athletes with sporting injuries, Terry Hitzke designed and lectured the first postgraduate diploma of Sports Injuries Management in Australia at the Brisbane College of Traditional Acupuncture and Chinese Medicine from 1987-1991.
 He has also lectured in Acupuncture point location and Sports Massage.